gandie/EvilCoding/README.md

 # Rules

-+ Do not write more than 300 lines, but make them read as hard as possible
++ Do not write more than 100 lines, but make them read as hard as possible
 + Each line which is not an empty one must be called/used in the code
-+ The result of your program must be the given one
++ The result of your program must be the given one ( `500500` ), with given input ( `1001` )
 + Contribute your version as `round_1_<user>.py` in a PR

 # Ideas